+The Barwar historically were a community associated with marauding and plunder.
+The British colonial authorities made various attempts to suppress this destructive behavior.
+The British colonialists called them criminals under the Criminal Tribes Act.
+With the departure of the British, the community lost even more prestige.
+The Barwar now have scheduled caste status.
 The community is said to have originated in the Saran district of Bihar.
-They were expelled from Saran, by the local Raja, and settled in the Awadh region.
-The Raja of Bast, in Awadh then expelled them again, as they continued their marauding activities in his dominion.
+They were expelled from Saran by the local Raja (petty king) and settled in the Awadh region.
+The Raja of Bast, in Awadh then expelled them again, as they continued their marauding activities nearby.
 They have three subdivisions, the Sawang, Gulam and Tilam.
 The Sawang group considers itself to be of pure Barwar origin, while the other two groupings are descendants of individuals kidnapped by the Sawang.

 What Are Their Lives Like?

 The Barwars are no longer marauding criminals.
 Today this community calls themselves Rajputs which indicates high status.
 However, their status is not always that high in the eyes of their neighbors.